Pistonite/botw-ist/packages/manual/src/ist/dic.md

 - Push Shields by 3 slots
 ```

-## Unsorted Inventory and Forward Corruption
+## Unsorted Inventory and Leftward Corruption
-Note that GameData desynced in this way can only push the items *back*, not *forward*.
+Note that GameData desynced in this way can only push the items *to the right*, not *left*.
 For example, Weapons can corrupt everything, but Bows cannot corrupt Weapons, and Shields cannot corrupt Weapons,
 Bows, or Arrows.

-Corrupting items that are not possible to corrupt in normal inventory order is known as `Forward Corruption`,
+Corrupting items that are not possible to corrupt in normal inventory order is known as `Leftward Corruption`,
+or sometimes `Forward Corruption`.
-and is done by making the inventory into a order that is not normal.
+This is done by making the inventory into an order that is not normal.
 For example, to transfer
 durability from a Shield to a Sword, the Sword must be put after the Shield.
 This state is typically known
 as `Unsorted Inventory` and opens up a whole different glitch category.

 Achieving `Unsorted Inventory` is relatively easy.
 All we need to look at is how the game
 put (sort) the item into the correct category when you get something:

-1. The game always add the item to the end of the inventory
+1. The game always adds the item to the end of the inventory
 2. The game then sorts the inventory with the following rules:
    - Two items should not change their relative order (if A is before B, A must also be before B after sorting)
    - Two items that have the same category are considered equal